 The organizations we support have visionary leaders and reflect the ecosystem of gender and racial justice movements.
 These organizations are led by women, girls, and LGBTQI people who face the greatest injustice or clearly and intentionally center their priorities and agendas.
 Our grantee partners work at the local, national, regional, and global levels using a variety of strategies that include grassroots organizing, participatory grantmaking, strategic litigation, narrative change, safe spaces, and policy advocacy.

-Explore our Grants Directory and stories of impact to learn more about our grantee partners.
+Explore our stories of impact to learn more about our grantee partners.

 How do you develop your strategies?